toscawidgets/tw2.devtools/docs/core.rst

 **Automatic ID**

 Sub classes of :class:`Page` that do not have an id, will have the id automatically set to the name of the class.
+This can be disabled by setting :attr:`_no_autoid` on the class.
+This only affects that specific class, not any subclasses.

 Widgets as Controllers